SAKryukov/remoting-dotnet/article/article.md

 ~~~

-This data structure is fixed because the actual data type are not statically known during the communication.
+This data structure is fixed because the actual data types are not statically known during the communication.
 The workaround is to collect all these types in advance from the service contract interface type and pass the collection as the `knownType` parameter to the constructor of `DataContractSerializer`:

 ~~~{lang=C#}{id=code-create-serialize}
 System.Runtime.Serialization.DataContractSerializer serializer